 When we become aware of our breathing it changes as our mind gets in the way of the self-regulating automatic system inside of us.
 This generally means that we start breathing quicker, which can rapidly lead to hyperventilation.
 When we breathe before a freedive, it is critical that we slow the breathing rate and reduce the quantity of air coming in and out of the body with each breath, reducing the risk of hyperventilation.

 When we are at rest and our breathing is automatic, we inhale and exhale a relatively small amount of air – about 20% of our total lung capacity.
 This amount is known as ‘tidal volume’ and involves a passive inhalation and a passive exhalation.
 Breathing passively puts almost no strain on the breathing muscles as it solely uses the diaphragm, a large dome-shaped muscle that separates the abdominal and chest cavities.
 (It is worth noting that people with compromised breathing, through physiological, psychological, or a combination of factors may not breathe autonomically as described.)
 The diaphragm is responsible for all our breathing at rest and most of our breathing at other times, aided by the intercostal muscles between the ribs and the clavicle muscles around the collarbones.
-Relaxed diaphragmatic breathing is also known as abdominal breathing, or belly breathing, as the only part of the upper body you will see move is the belly, gently expanding as your breathe in and deflating as you breathe out.
+Relaxed diaphragmatic breathing is also known as abdominal breathing, or belly breathing, as the only part of the upper body you will see move is the belly, gently expanding as you breathe in and deflating as you breathe out.
 It is also worth noting that at rest, there is a natural pause at the end of the exhalation, which can be much longer than the inhalation and exhalation combined.

-When people become conscious of their breath, for example when they are preparing for a dive, they often abandon this pause in at the end of their exhalation as it makes them feel anxious.
+When people become conscious of their breath, for example when they are preparing for a dive, they often abandon this pause at the end of their exhalation as it makes them feel anxious.
 This feeling, as well as a myriad of other breathing difficulties, means that learning to breathe in a relaxed fashion actually becomes a process of unlearning the bad habits that we have picked up during our lives, and letting the body breathe freely in a natural and instinctive way.

 Consequently, breathing techniques for freediving are designed to relax your breathing, your body, and your mind.